Cabana/Cabana-boilerplate/README.md

 ### JavaScript
 To build the JavaScript run `rake build:js`.

-This will concatenate and minify your required JavaScript files.
+This will concatenate and minify your required JavaScript files and compile CoffeeScript files.

 Since the order in which JavaScript file are concatenated is important you will send a setting for this in the config.rb file.
 The setting is called `@js_components` and it is an array filepaths to the JavaScript files you wanna use.